PaveTheChange/info/privacy.md

 We use your information to:

-- Authenticate and manage your account via LinkedIn
-- Store and retrieve data securely within our databases
+- Facilitate collaboration between members
+- Match you with others who can support your dreams and goals
-- Improve functionality and user experience
+- Improve the functionality, usability, and overall experience of our platform

+We do **not** sell your data.
+Your information is used solely to enhance your participation and community interaction.

 ---

 ## 3. Data Storage & Security

-All data is stored securely on **Supabase**, a trusted backend platform.
-Supabase adheres to industry best practices for data security and encryption.
+All data is stored securely on **Supabase**, which follows industry-standard practices for encryption, access control, and data protection.

 ---

-## 4. Third-Party Services
+## 4. Token System

-We use the following third-party services:

-- **LinkedIn OAuth** – for login and user profile access
-- **Supabase** – for database and authentication backend
-- **GitHub Pages** – for static hosting of content

-Each third-party service may independently collect and store data based on their own policies.
+We operate an off-chain token system within our platform database.
+Tokens may be used for recognition and collaboration tracking.
+Only upon reaching specific thresholds (as defined by the platform) may users request on-chain transfers to their digital wallet.

 ---